MagisterKoshek/MagisterAC/README.md

 ## Installation

-1. Download the latest release.
+1. Download the appropriate language version.
-2. Place `MagisterAC.jar` into your `plugins` folder.
+2. Place the JAR file into the `plugins` folder.
 3. (Optional) Install ProtocolLib.
 4. Start the server.
 5. Configure the plugin using the generated configuration files.